Working with output

 _images/manual_plot.png

-Note: this includes the ghost cells, by default, seen as the small regions of zeros on the left and right.
+This includes the ghost cells, by default, seen as the small regions of zeros on the left and right.
+The total number of cells, including ghost cells in the y-direction is qy, which is why we use that in our slice.